pump-io/pump.io/README.md

 Note that you also need to install and configure your database server.

+#### memcached

+For using memcached, you want to install and start the server.
+The tools should be installed for ```memcdump```.

+On debian:

+    apt-get install libmemcached-tools libmemcached

+Configure the json file :

+    "driver":  "memcached",

+Dump the database:

+    /usr/bin/memcdump --servers=localhost

 ### Configuration

 pump.io uses a JSON file for configuration.
 It should be at